kagiko/vaultwarden-wiki/Supporting-upstream.md

 ## Help translating the apps

 There are [projects on Crowdin](https://crowdin.com/profile/kspearrin) for each of the apps.
-If you're fluent in any language other than english, you can help traslating the apps.
+If you're fluent in any language other than english, you can help translating the apps.

 ## Testing, reporting bugs in clients